Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptWireless

 The ptWireless node allows you to create links between nodes without displaying a wireline connection in the node graph.
-This can help make a complex comp tidy if there would be wires crossing all over the place.
+This can help make a complex comp tidy if there are wires crossing all over the place.

 ![ptWireless](images/fuse-ptWireless.png)